GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 <div class="tip">
 <p>Note for GCC 1.0 users:</p>
 <ol>
-<li>Depending on the allotted schedule, your engaging agency's representative will receive an email with the registration link and steps to register for TechPass account and SEED onboarding.</li>
+<li>Depending on the allotted schedule, your engaging agency admin or cloud admin will receive an email with a link and steps to register for TechPass account and SEED onboarding.</li>
-<li>Agency representative shares this registration link with the required GCC 1.0 users.</li>
+<li>Agency admin or cloud admin will share this registration link with the required GCC 1.0 users.</li>
 <li>GCC 1.0 user registers for a TechPass account.</li>
 </ol>
 </div>